 \subsection{Implementation and Systems Compared}

-To compare \shortname{} with the two classes of state-of-art models, we use ToC-AVE as a representative of the available NER-style models \citep{Zheng2018OpenTagOA,Rezk2019AccuratePA,Shinzato2022SimpleAE} and Gen-AVE as a representative of the published generative models \citep{Roy2022ExploringGM,Shinzato2023AUG}.
-We use our own implementations due to lack of availability of standard open-source implementations for the above works.
-We use the DeBERTa-V3-Small\footnote{\url{https://hf.co/microsoft/deberta-v3-small}} \citep{debertav3} for all the classification tasks and BART-Base\footnote{\url{https://hf.co/facebook/bart-base}} \citep{mbart} for all generation tasks.
+To compare \shortname{} with the two classes of state-of-art models, we use NER-AVE as a representative of the available NER-style models \citep{Zheng2018OpenTagOA,Rezk2019AccuratePA,Shinzato2022SimpleAE} and Seq2Seq-AVE as a representative of the published generative models \citep{Roy2022ExploringGM,Shinzato2023AUG}.
+We use our own implementations due to the lack of availability of standard open-source implementations for the above works.
+For a fair comparison, we use the DeBERTa-V3-Small\footnote{\url{https://hf.co/microsoft/deberta-v3-small}} \citep{debertav3} for all the classification tasks and BART-Base\footnote{\url{https://hf.co/facebook/bart-base}} \citep{mbart} for all generation tasks.
 Both architectures consist of 6 encoder layers, and BART has 6 additional decoder layers.
 Due to the need for industry-scale systems to be used by millions of users, we don't experiment with LLMs, which are highly resource intensive.